 With this data, you can then create models to extrapolate the ROAS for all your campaigns on ASA.

-How I create a diverse and scalable campaign structure
+Creating a diverse and scalable ASA campaign structure

 After experimenting I have found an account structure that allows me to maximize results on currently best-performing keywords while also exploring new topics and tailoring the message to the audience.